Cowboy Stew is a really simple recipe to follow, especially if you have a Dutch Oven. Simple, nutritious, and warm.

 - You can spice and flavour it as much or as little as you like.

 - You can pack it full of nutrients and that 'slow release energy' that's good for being outside.

-- You can eat a proper hot meal on the campsite.
+- You can eat a proper hot meal at the campsite.

 - You don't need to juggle different pans on a gas stove.